ysmnltf/MLP-Numpy/README.md

-# Implementing Multi-layer Perceptron Classifier with Numpy
+# Implementing a MLP Classifier with NumPy

 In the notebook, a multi-layer Perceptron classifier is implemented using numpy library.